November 15, 2024

 After collecting the CLAT books, your initial steps should be as follows:

-Answering CLAT (Common Law Admission Test) Maths questions, particularly those in the Quantitative Techniques section, requires a blend of critical thinking, mathematical skill, and strategic approach.
+Answering CLAT (Common Law Admission Test) Mathematics questions, particularly those in the Quantitative Techniques section, requires a blend of critical thinking, mathematical skills, and strategic approaches.
 Here are some steps and tips to effectively answer these questions:

 1. Read the Question Carefully